EXCLUSIVE-Musk feels 'super bad' about economy, needs to cut 10% of Tesla jobs

 Tesla's global employment Tesla's global employmenthttps://tmsnrt.rs/3x2hyRO

-(Reporting by Hyunjoo Jin Additional reporting by John O'Donnel, Ju-min Park and Zoey Zhang Editing by John Stonestreet and Mark Potter)
+(Reporting by Hyunjoo Jin Additional reporting by John O'Donnel, Ju-min Park, Zoey Zhang, Toby Sterling and Sarah Morland; editing by John Stonestreet and Mark Potter)

 ((hyunjoo.jin@thomsonreuters.com; 82-2-3704-5685; Reuters Messaging: hyunjoo.jin.thomsonreuters.com@reuters.net))